denvergeeks/discourse-composer-highlighted/README.md

-# Composer Inserted Button for Discourse
+# Composer Highlighted Button for Discourse

-Adds an Inserted Text button to the composer in Discourse.
-Wraps the selected text in HTML `<ins></ins>` tags.
+Adds a Highlighted Text button to the composer in Discourse.
+Wraps the selected text in HTML `<mark></mark>` tags.